 Sprint as a starting point for discovery.

-The problem: our products and design decisions were not being driven from an understanding of our users, or their motivations.
+our products and design decisions were not being driven from an understanding of our users, or their motivations.
 We lacked a real discovery process and too often would jump to building features without proper validation.

 There were negative effects to this.
-First, a growing disinterest from the team as they had no connection to the problems the company was trying to solve.
+First, a growing disinterest from the team as they had no connection to the problems that the company was trying to solve.
 Second, features that missed the mark entirely and provided little to no value in the real world.
 Lastly, months of development effort lost on sub par experiences.

-The solution: more research validation, and a stronger focus on discovery before solutioning.
+More research validation, and a stronger focus on discovery before solutioning.
 Admitedlly I was very inspired after reading Jake Knapp’s Design Sprint handbook.
 The method and philosophy made sense, get the right people in the room, and solve a problem quickly before investing too much resources on the actual build.

 The first step to changing the delivery process would be to bring new methods to the table.
 Enter design sprint.